Video Game: Viewtiful Joe

 - It's even more hilarious when you realize the narrator is Jecht!

 - Wake-Up Call Boss: Hulk Davidson in the first game, Flinty Stone in 2.

 - Warrior Poet: Frost Tiger in 2.
 He even utters some poetry in his death throes.
 It makes his death all the more epic.

 Frost Tiger (after dispatching Big John): "Though I have slain/ my heart aches/ the piteous beast fades/ as morning dew."

 Frost Tiger (upon defeat): "Through countless battles/ I sought to attain/ the glorious path./ But true viewty comes/ in this late hour of defeat."

-What Could Have Been: Viewtiful Joe 2 would of had a co-op mode where one player plays as Joe and the other as Silvia.
+- What Could Have Been: Viewtiful Joe 2 would have had a co-op mode where one player plays as Joe and the other as Silvia.
 This was implied in the first teaser trailer, but Capcom decided to remove this early during the development process.

 - There was also supposed to be a second sequel, but instead Double Trouble and Red Hot Rumble were released while the third was being planned.
 Clover then got shut down.

 - Worthy Opponent: Alastor, as well as Frost Tiger in 2.